datainsights/cdi-rnaseq/README.md

 ## 📄 License

-This project is released under the [MIT License](LICENSE).
+This project is released under the [MIT License](LICENSE) for all code and scripts.

+✍️ Educational content (e.g., Q&A guides, explanations, Markdown tutorials) is openly shareable under a permissive model.
-Attribution is appreciated in derivative works or training use.
+Attribution is appreciated for derivative works, training use, or redistribution — aligned with the principles of [Creative Commons Attribution (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).